strainu/SIRUTA/INSTALL.rst

 Installation
 ============
-In order to install SIRUTAlib, you just need to extract the archive and run the following command:
+In order to install SIRUTAlib, you just need to extract the archive and run the following command (usually as root):

 ::

-    $ python setup.py install
+    # python setup.py install